cyber security

 • Network Security

 Network security is the process of protecting the usability and integrity of your network and data.
-This is usually achieved by conducting a network penetration test, which aims to assess your network for vulnerabilities and security issues in servers, hosts, devices, and network services.
+This is usually achieved by implementing network discovery tools, which aims to assess your network for vulnerabilities and security issues in servers, hosts, devices, and network services.

 • Operational Security